3DCoded/Happy-Hare/Configuring-mmu_macro_vars.cfg.md

 `variable_user_pre_load_extension` runs a command or macro after Happy Hare executes pre-load logic.

 `variable_user_post_load_extension` runs a command or macro after Happy Hare executes post-load logic.
 This would be a good place to add a nozzle brushing macro, but, just be sure the tool head doesn't crash into the print when running.
+E.g. `variable_user_post_load_extension: CLEAN_NOZZLE`

-I.e. `variable_user_post_load_extension: CLEAN_NOZZLE`
+`variable_user_park_move_macro_macro` runs this command instead of the default straight line "G1 X Y (to variable_park_xy postion)" move.
+This is useful if you need to add some special logic like operating a servo to lower a silicon pad or moving is a "L" pattern.
+If set, the `variable_park_xy` is ignored.

 <br>